NYTG Logo

 Mira Sorvino

 Having appeared in stage productions since she was young, Mira Sorvino is right at home when performing live.
-She proved that on season 32 of DWTS, and in 2025, she's making her Broadway debut as Roxie Hart in Chicago from September 15 to November 2 only.
+She proved that on season 32 of DWTS, and in 2025, she made her Broadway debut as Roxie Hart in Chicago.

 Jeff Ross

 Jeff Ross only had a short stint on Dancing With the Stars season 7, but perhaps it prepared him for the song-and-dance of Broadway before he even knew it.
-He makes his Broadway debut in 2025 with his solo comedy show Take a Banana for the Ride, and it even involves a little singing!
+He made his Broadway debut in 2025 with his solo comedy show Take a Banana for the Ride, and it even involved a little singing!

 Jeff Ross